Modern Slavery Statement — Commercial Waste Shortlands

 We require all employees, contractors and partners to adhere to mandatory standards.
 The company handbook and employment contracts contain clear clauses that prohibit exploitative practices and protect workers' rights.
 As part of our internal controls, managers receive training on recognising signs of modern slavery and how to escalate concerns.
 Commercial-waste Shortlands operations are subject to routine compliance checks and staff briefings that reinforce our ethical expectations and legal obligations.

-Inspectors conducting a supplier audit at a waste site Supplier due diligence and audit processes form a central pillar of our approach to supply chain responsibility.
+Two waste management workers wearing orange high-visibility vests and gloves are loading a large blue plastic rubbish bin onto a green waste collection vehicle parked on a residential street.
+One worker, dressed in dark trousers and a beanie, is holding the bin steady, while the other, wearing a hoodie and a headscarf, is guiding it into the vehicle's hopper.
+The vehicle's rear is partially visible, with a large, grey tarp covering part of the waste compartment.
+In the background, there are parked cars, a residential building with boarded-up windows, and a striped awning over a shop front.
+The street appears clean and the scene is lit by natural daylight, suggestive of a typical rubbish collection day in a town or suburb near the postal code area of Shortlands, south London.
+This image reflects professional waste collection services provided by Commercial Waste Shortlands, focusing on rubbish removal within the local community.
+Supplier due diligence and audit processes form a central pillar of our approach to supply chain responsibility.
 We assess suppliers to ensure that Shortlands waste services partners meet our standards and legal requirements.
 Our supplier code of conduct requires transparency on recruitment, working conditions and wages.
 We conduct risk-based supplier audits, both announced and unannounced, and use contractual remedies where deficiencies are found.
 Key metrics are tracked to prioritise higher-risk categories of commercial waste partners.

 Policies, Audits and Remediation